branchwag/ecommerce-backEnd/README.md

 ## Installation

 This project uses Node, MySQL2, Express, Sequelize and dotenv.
 To insure that all dependencies are installed, run 'npm i' before then starting the server through node ('node server').
-Then use mysql to source the schema 9'mysql -u root -p' and 'source schema.sql' before then running seeds (npm run seeds0.
+Then use mysql to source the schema ('mysql -u root -p' and 'source schema.sql') before then running seeds (npm run seeds0.

 ## Usage